 Pay for wood processing workers varies depending on experience.

-- Trainee wood processing workers usually earn between minimum wage and $35,000 a year.
+- Trainee wood processing workers usually earn minimum wage or a little more a year.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates